ligato/docs/docs/plugins/vpp-plugins.md

 ### L2 Cross Connects

 L2 cross connect (xconnect) defines a pair of interfaces configured as a cross connect.
-An xconnect switches packets from an incoming interface to an outgoing interface in one direction only.
-If you need a bidirectional cross connect between the same interface pair, you must configure both interfaces in each direction.
+An xconnect switches packets from an incoming interface to an outgoing interface in one direction.
+If you need a bidirectional  xconnect between the same interface pair, you must configure both interfaces in each direction.

 **References:**

 - [xconnect proto][xc-proto]
 - [xconnect model][bd-model]

 The xconnect proto defines receive and transmit interfaces.
 You must configure both interfaces to set up an xconnect.
-Your xconnect configuration will be postponed until you configure both interfaces.
+The KV Scheduler postpones the xconnect configuration until you configure both interfaces.

 ---